 As far as the Olympics are concerned, Colombia have been sending athletes since 1932, missing only the 1952 Summer Games.
 They also have joined the Winter Olympic Games in 2010 which is quite unique considering that Colombia is a tropical country.
 The first gold won by Colombia was by Maria Isabel Urrutia in weightlifting (75 kg) at Sydney 2000.
 In the 2016 Rio Games, they had their best performance ever with 3 gold medals.

 Below are details of sports, sporting events and sports people related to Colombia.

 Popular sports of Colombia

-- Football (Soccer), boxing, shooting sports, taekwondo, wrestling, bowling, judo, athletics, cycling, weightlifting, motorsports
+- Football (Soccer), boxing, baseball, shooting sports, taekwondo, wrestling, bowling, judo, athletics, cycling, weightlifting, motorsports

 Traditional or regional sports

 - Tejo — a Colombian sport in which metal discs are thrown 20m to a target which explodes when hit.

 - In the 2001 Copa América tournament, Colombia set a record of not just being undefeated but not conceding any goal and winning each and every match.